muhammadbilalarshad/universityfinder/README.md

 # universityfinder
-Find Universities from around the world
+iOS app to find universities from around the world.